rgeshay/GeshayPortfolio/assignments3_4.md

 ## Step 5D: Build Last Solution

 <p>
 After this conversation, I realized I really needed to rework my title so that it was clearer.
 I think some of the context was muddied by relying on the subtitle as well, so I removed it per Aishwarya's advice while also making the title more specific/informative.
-I also followed Aishwarya's recommendation to edit the X-axis to reflect what the percentages are refering to, so it is now "Percent of Respondents".
+I also followed Aishwarya's recommendation to edit the X-axis to reflect what the percentages are referring to, so it is now "Percent of Respondents".
 After incorporating Aishwarya's specific recommendations, I then edited the spacing a bit between the legend items and  added padding to the edges of the graphic.
 It took a long time to ensure my Y-axis labels were all visible (not overlapping) and the graphic's text colors were matching.
   <br>
   <br>
   At the very end of this process, I remembered that both Maggie and Aishwarya had said that the line arrangement was distracting, so I went into Excel to reorganize my data.
 I had to manually move the data points because the Y-axis is categorical, not continuous.
 I arranged the countries from least to greatest X-axis value of "Believe Climate Change is a Serious Problem".
 I then reordered the legend so that the yellow symbology is on the same side of the graphic as the yellow data points.
 This made a huge difference in how busy the graphic looked.
 It is now much more polished, and the trend is in the data is much clearer.
 I hope this supports the narrative that the new title is framing for the audience.